TorchLean API

 NN.Examples.Models.Sequence.Gpt2Saved

-This file is the "load + sample" half of the GPT-2 tutorial.
+This is the load-and-sample half of the byte-level GPT example.

 1. Train and save parameters: